salesforce/CodeT5/README.md

 data_num: how many data instances to use, the default -1 is for using the full data
 gpu: the index of the GPU to use in the cluster
 ```
-You can also directly revise the suggested arguments in the [get_args_by_task_model](https://github.com/salesforce/CodeT5/blob/4f8818aea1bf170f019381671087e4c4f9608005/sh/run_exp.py#L14) function.
-Please refer to the argument flags in `configs.py` for the full available options.
+You can also revise the suggested arguments [here](https://github.com/salesforce/CodeT5/blob/4f8818aea1bf170f019381671087e4c4f9608005/sh/run_exp.py#L14) and refer to the argument flags in [configs.py](https://github.com/salesforce/CodeT5/blob/main/configs.py) for the full available options.
 The saved training curves in `summary_dir` can be visualized using [tensorboard](https://pypi.org/project/tensorboard/).

 ## Get Involved